raghunathanp95/poc-p2p-energy/demo/README.md

 ## Api

 The api facilitates all the services required by `client`.
-It is a set of services running on NodeJS connecting to the Amazon S3.
+It is a set of services running on NodeJS connecting to the The Tangle, Amazon S3 and Amazon DynamoDB.

 See [./api/README.md](./api/README.md) for more details.